eReefs/ereefs.github.io/docs/about.md

 ---
-layout: single
-title: About eReefs
-permalink: /about/
+classes: wide
 header:
   overlay_image: /assets/images/backgrounds/ereefs_header_2688_q60.jpg
   caption: "Photography by Gary Cranitch, Queensland Museum"
+layout: single
+permalink: /about/
+sidebar:
+   nav: "about"
+title: About eReefs
 ---

+# Overview

 A number of threats including water quality, climate change, shipping, fishing and coastal development have the potential to detract from the Reef’s natural, cultural and economic value.
 Preventing a loss of value requires improved decision support, and communication tools for all who interact with, manage and depend on the Reef.